Home ยป Mains

 • Heat olive oil in a stockpot over medium.
 Add the macaroni in and toast, stirring constantly, until fragrant and golden brown.

-• Add in the carrots and celery, cooking for another 3-4 minutes.
-Transfer the tomato mixture into the pot and season for another 5 minutes, then pour in the rest of the broth and cilantro sprigs.
+• Add the carrots and celery, cooking for another 3-4 minutes.
+Transfer the tomato mixture to the pot and season for another 5 minutes, then pour in the rest of the broth and cilantro sprigs.

-• Bring to a light boil, then turn the heat down to simmer for 8-10 minutes.
-Add in the zucchini and simmer for another 5 minutes, or until the pasta and vegetables are tender.
+• Bring everything to a boil, then turn the heat down and simmer the soup for 8-10 minutes.
+Add the zucchini and simmer for another 5 minutes until the pasta and vegetables are tender.

 Notes